 Having identified your top beliefs and answered these 6 questions about them, you can now take the next step which is to challenge your negative or limiting beliefs.
-This most certainly requires a healthy dose of introspection, effort and courage.
+Once again, this most certainly requires a healthy dose of introspection, effort and courage.
 Effort because you have to challenge what you have subconsciously believed for most of your life and courage because you are about to change much of what you have been using to date to navigate your life.
 You may also find that you have used many of your negative or limiting beliefs as excuses in the past for not doing the things that you always wanted to do, so no longer having your excuses to fall back on also takes courage.

 The first step in challenging your limiting beliefs is to realise you weren't born with them.
 You adopted them but you could have adopted different ones, better or worse.
-And since you adopted most of them as a child without the capacity to judge their validity, your beliefs are just you living your life with the mental capacity of a child even though you now have the ability to distinguish between what serves you and what doesn't.
+And since you adopted most of them as a child without the capacity to judge their validity, your beliefs are just you living your life with the mental capacity of a child even though you now can distinguish between what serves you and what doesn't.
 You can now decide to choose what serves you because why wouldn't you?
 Indeed, to decide to change your limiting beliefs is one of the most beneficial and selfless decisions you can ever make for yourself.

 By looking at the answers you have written down for each belief you can challenge your limiting beliefs by disproving them.
 Just because something 'bad' happened once doesn't mean it must always happen that way.
 Just because someone said something nasty to you as a child doesn't mean that it is true about you.
 Just because one person betrayed you doesn't mean that no one can be trusted.
-The only reason a belief holds true for you is because you have declared it to be true.
-You may argue that you have all the evidence in the world to validate your belief, but you have the evidence because of the belief not the other way around.
+The only reason a belief holds true for you is that you have declared it to be true.
+You may argue that you have all the evidence in the world to validate your belief, but you have the evidence because of the belief, not the other way around.

 You may ask why the first ‘bad event’ happened without underlying limiting beliefs.
 And the answer is usually because your personal belief system has been influenced by so many sources that you are not even aware of the limiting beliefs you may have held before.
 For instance, in keeping with the above example of your first heartbreak—you may have listened to music about heartbreak over and over again while growing up or watched movies or read books along those lines.
 Or a friend may have had a bad break-up and by sharing in their pain you too adopted a belief that had nothing to do with your experience.
 Or else you overheard adults speaking negatively about relationships as a young child.
 Whatever the case, somewhere along the line you adopted the limiting beliefs.

 Remember, the subconscious mind cannot distinguish between what it has imagined and what it has experienced.
-It accepts as truth whatever is persistently impressed with, no matter the source.
-Nevertheless, while it is helpful to identify the first personal experience that gave rise to your limiting beliefs, your aim is to change the beliefs because you can.
+It accepts as truth whatever it is persistently impressed with, no matter the source.
+Nevertheless, while it is helpful to identify the first experience that gave rise to your limiting beliefs, your aim is to change the beliefs because you can.

 This marks the end of the 6 steps in identifying your core beliefs, both your positive and limiting beliefs, with the focus on challenging and changing the latter.
 What follows are a few more thoughts about limiting beliefs and what to expect ahead of taking the last step which is to reprogram your subconscious mind to change your limiting beliefs.

+Having completed the 6 steps in this article to identify your core beliefs, you can now begin your journey to change the limiting beliefs by actively reprogramming your mind using the powerful techniques detailed in the last article in this four-part series.
+Remember to keep it light.
+Have fun and enjoy the process.
+Don't over-think, don't over-analyze.
 In the humorous words of Oscar Wilde, "Life is much too important to be taken seriously."
 By refusing to take your limiting beliefs too seriously, you make them less serious.
 It's far easier to change what you approach light-heartedly than something you believe is heavy and serious.
 Your belief in its seriousness alone is enough to weigh it down, sometimes making it seem impossible to move.
 So keep it light and have fun!